Planning a bathroom

 If your bathroom is split so that the toilet is in a separate room next door, consider knocking down the dividing wall to create one larger space.

 This may also be an option if you have a cupboard you don’t need next to the bathroom.

 Creating a new small bathroom

-Adding an en suite or extra toilet can make a big difference when you have visitors, not to mention adding value to your home.
-Look for dead space in your home, that you aren’t using for anything important, near the waste pipe.
+Adding an en suite or extra loo can make a big difference when you have visitors, not to mention adding value to your home.
+Look for dead space in your home that you aren’t using for anything important and, ideally, that is near the waste pipe.

-For example, you could use the space currently taken up by fitted wardrobes in a bedroom, or divide a big room with a partition wall.
-Another option is to take space from two rooms rather than one – easier if the walls you want to use are partitions rather than structural.
+For example, you could use the space taken up by fitted wardrobes in a bedroom, or divide a big room with a partition wall.
+Another option is to take space from two rooms rather than one – easier if the walls between them are partitions rather than structural.

-If you want an extra loo downstairs, under the staircase, or an area divided off of the kitchen or utility room, are popular places to build one.
+If you want an extra loo downstairs, the space under the staircase or an area divided off from the kitchen or utility room are popular places to build one.

-Many bathroom companies provide online tools that enable you to design or mock up a new bathroom on screen to see what it could look like.
-Our bathroom brand guides explain what tools each brand offers.
+Many bathroom companies provide online tools that enable you to design or mock up a new bathroom to see what it could look like.
+See our bathroom brand guides to find out what tools each brand offers.